 The Happy Russian Speaking Customer Service Agent - Belfast

-Anton originally from Lithuania, he wanted something new but he was struggling with finding a top language job abroad.
+Meet Anton, originally from Lithuania, he wanted something new but he was struggling with finding multilingual jobs that were right for him.

 Anton speaks Russian and was looking for something in Customer Service.

 I was living in Lithuania and I couldn’t find a job there.
 The reason I was looking to work abroad was that my English was better than my Lithuanian, as I am from a Russian speaking family I use my Russian more often.

 My previous job was in sales and cold calling, I didn't enjoy it all that much.
 So I am thankful that Careertrotter was able to find me a Russian job I could enjoy.